 2. Requested in writing by 50 Faculty members within 10 calendar days after distribution of the minutes of the meeting at which the action was taken or the measure considered.

-I. The latest edition of Robert's Rules of Order shall be used as a guide in proceedings of Faculty meetings when not in conflict with these Bylaws.
+I. The latest edition of Sturgis Standard Code of Parliamentary Procedure shall be used as a guide in proceedings of Faculty meetings when not in conflict with these Bylaws.

 ARTICLE VII.
 AMENDMENTS